AnicetNgrt/AnicetNgrt/README.md

 # About me

 My name is Anicet.
-I'm a 19 year old IT student in "IUT de Paris" France.
+I'm a 19 year old CS student in France.

 Since childhood I come up with new ideas and work on my very own creative projects.